HUD Single Audits Database

 The Excel files are in CSV format, so you will need to expand the width of some of the columns to make all the data visible.

-NASBA works with the Department of Labor (DOL) to obtain an annual listing of Employee Benefit Plan (EBP) audits.
+NASBA previously worked closely with the Department of Labor (DOL) to obtain an annual listing of Employee Benefit Plan (EBP) audits.
 This information allows the Boards to verify whether proper firm licensure and/or peer review requirements were met by firms performing EBP audits for a plan sponsor located in its jurisdiction.
 The spreadsheets linked below can be filtered to allow each Board to view the audits performed for plans in its jurisdiction, as well as providing the value of the assets, the CPA firm EIN number, and other information gathered from the 5500 filing.
 Helpful guidance for effective use of this information is provided in the TIP sheet below.
 A link to the AICPA guidance for audits document is also provided.

 > Auditor Population Statistics – FY 2015